Structure-Aware Computing, Partial Quantifier Elimination And SAT: Making PQE Solving More Structure-Aware

 \subsection{Strong and weak redundancy}

 As we mentioned earlier, if a conflict occurs in subspace \pnt{q}, the target clauses are \ti{made} redundant by adding a conflict clause \Sub{C}{cnfl} that is falsified by \pnt{q}.
 (Otherwise, \dpqe simply shows that the target clauses are already redundant in subspace \pnt{q} without adding any clauses.)
-The addition of conflict clauses is inherited by \dpqe from modern SAT solvers~\cite{grasp,chaff}.
+The addition of conflict clauses is inherited by \dpqe from SAT solvers with clause learning~\cite{grasp}.
 To explain the effect of adding conflict clauses, let us consider the two types of clause redundancy below.
 A clause $C$ is \ti{strongly} redundant in subspace \pnt{q} if $\cof{F}{q} \setminus \s{\cof{C}{q}} \imp \cof{C}{q}$.
 Strong redundancy means that $C$ is redundant in subspace \pnt{q} \ti{both} in $F$ and \prob{X}{F}.
 A clause $C$ is \ti{weakly} redundant in subspace \pnt{q} if it is redundant \ti{only} in \prob{X}{F} in this subspace but not in $F$ (because $\cof{F}{q} \setminus \s{\cof{C}{q}} \not\imp \cof{C}{q}$).

 \dpqe identifies and exploits both types of clause redundancy above. \tb{The problem} is that adding conflict clauses \ti{amplifies} the ability to detect strong redundancies but \ti{diminishes} it for weak ones.
-Indeed, on one hand, adding conflict clauses increases the number of implied assignments derived during BCP.
+Indeed, on the one hand, adding conflict clauses increases the number of implied assignments derived during BCP.
 If a target clause $C$ becomes satisfied by the assignment derived from a unit clause $C'$, it is strongly redundant in the current subspace (because $C$ is implied by $C'$ in this subspace).
 So, the presence of conflict clauses is beneficial.
-But this is \ti{not the case} for \ti{weak} redundancies. \dpqe identifies the weak redundancy of a target $C$ when it becomes unit in subspace \pnt{q}.
+But this is \ti{not the case} for \ti{weak} redundancies.

+\dpqe checks the weak redundancy of a target $C$ when it becomes unit in subspace \pnt{q}.
 Let $x$ be the unassigned variable of $C$.
 As mentioned above, to prove $C$ redundant in subspace \pnt{q}, \dpqe treats the clauses resolvable with $C$ on $x$ as new local targets for being proved redundant.
 If a quantified conflict clause is resolvable with $C$ on $x$, it becomes a local target too.
 So, adding conflict clauses can drastically increase the number of the local targets of \dpqe and make proving weak redundancies \ti{much harder}.
-Summarizing, strong redundancies are easier to prove if $F$ is \ti{strongly connected} whereas weak redundancies are easier to prove if $F$ is \ti{weakly connected}.
+(This is somewhat similar to the negative effect on so-called blocked sets of clauses caused by adding new clauses obtained by resolution~\cite{woody_allen}.)